Spending 3 days in Madrid, Spain brings to mind all sorts of adjectives, but for us, one always comes to mind above all else: livable.

 Tapas–small bites of food included in the price of a drink in Spanish bars–are extremely popular throughout Spain, and Madrid is no exception.

-Heading out on a tapas tour on your first of 3 days in Madrid ensures you’ll gain some new knowledge and get the lay of the land in order to better enjoy your second two nights independently… plus, food tours are tons of fun!
+Heading out on a tapas tour on your first of 3 days in Madrid ensures you’ll walk away with some new cultural knowledge and get the lay of the land in order to better enjoy your second two nights independently… plus, food tours are tons of fun!

-This tapas tour is incredibly affordable and gets amazing reviews, making it the perfect way to enjoy your first evening in Madrid!
+This tapas tour gets amazing reviews and also includes a bit of history, making it the perfect way to enjoy your first evening in Madrid!

 Book your Madrid tapas tour today!